mahbub798/10_Team_Profile_Generator_MR/README.md

   ## Installation

-  The following necessary dependencies must be installed to run the application properly: install npm
+  The following necessary dependencies must be installed to run the application properly: Run "npm i" or "npm install"

   ## Usage

   This application is used for generate Team profile.
+Run "node app.js" to prompt questions.

   ## License